davidneedham/training-assignment/instructions.md

     This step could take a minute while Lando interfaces with Docker to spin up and configure the containers for you.

     > _Fun fact: if you clone a project locally and discover a lando.yml file, you can skip the initialization and simply `lando start`.
-This gives you an identical environment to your colleagues!_
+This generates an identical environment to eveveryone else on the project!_

 6. Open the website in your browser.
 If you followed these steps exactly, it should be [https://drupal9.lndo.site/](https://drupal9.lndo.site/).